johnmartindev/threejs-journey/study-notes.md

 ## Raycaster

-- A raycaster casts a ray in a specific direction and tests what objects intersect with it.
+- A raycaster casts a ray in a specific direction and tests if objects intersect with it.
 - For example: a laser gun hitting something, checking if an object is under the cursor? (simulating mouse events), etc.
 - We set up raycaster in ThreeJS by instantiating the `Raycaster` class and setting origin and direction parameters.
 - Be sure to normalize the direction parameter to 1 using the `normalize()` method.